 The newest project in the Laboratory is part of the oldest project.
 Back in 1983 I created "American Health Defense."
 It was supposed to be a new martial art based on Jeet Kune Do.
 At some point the name changed to TOTAL HEALTH DEFENSE because it was never really just an American thing.
 After all who would base their own health on politics or a corporation or what some guy on TV said, that makes no sense.

 Now that we're in the cyber age physically fighting people to solve your problems is so last century.
-Bruce Lee was ahead of his time, he would be very evolved into new algorithms if he were here today.
+If Bruce Lee were here today Bruce Lee he would be very evolved into new algorithms.
+He was ahead of his time.
 This is why we have to Decode Bruce Lee.

 Chris Carter is the Author of "How To" Predict The Future" and creator of the one man band, "Bone Dough Sugar Debrief" and the band, "The Peanut Butter Principle" also known for his famous virtual Duet with Fiona Apple, has anyone told Fiona yet? oh Nevermind, Chris met Liz Phair and a slew of famous 90's rock stars when he worked as Jerry's sidekick at the JBTV Music Video Show in Chicago.
 Here is UK band XTC showcasing some of my animations from the JBTV Music Video Show